-- Understand the key elements of data quality include completeness, accuracy, consistency, timeliness, precision, integrity, and confidentiality. - Apply the concepts of data quality in collecting, processing, analyzing, and using the data, - Use the set database layout to entry and backup the data, - Know how to protect the data, - Cite the rules, regulations and/or policies related to the use of data, or working with data, - Understand advantages and disadvantages of using quality data, - Analyze the data to get the answer for their queries related to their daily activities at the ART site, - Develop a plan to manage their own data, - Develop a data quality control mechanism for their own dataset.
+- Understand the key elements of data quality include completeness, accuracy, consistency, timeliness, precision, integrity, and confidentiality. - Apply the concepts of data quality in collecting, processing, analyzing, and using the data, - Use the set database layout to entry and backup the data, - Know how to protect the data, - Cite the rules, regulations and/or policies related to the use of data, or working with data, - Understand advantages and disadvantages of using quality data, - Analyze the data to get the answer for their queries related to their daily activities at the ART site, - Develop a plan to manage their own data, - Develop a data quality control mechanism for their own dataset, - Develop PPT presentation, present and discuss results of each indicator confidently.